 While raccoons are cute, they are not always docile.
 Do not handle these animals yourself.
 Contact a wildlife removal company and provide them with details about your situation.
 Raccoons can attack if cornered, and because of their size and strength, they can cause significant harm.
 You must also keep in mind that wild animals can carry several diseases and illnesses.
 Always let a professional handle wildlife removal.

 Raccoons are urban and rural scavengers.
 Their cute, fuzzy appearance can make them seem friendly and approachable, but like any other wild animal, they are unpredictable.
 Do not risk your safety, trying to feed or interact with these animals.
-If you have a raccoon problem, contact our Skedaddle Wildlife team in Houston.
+If you have a raccoon problem, contact our Skedaddle Wildlife team in Ajax.
 We focus on humane wildlife removal and proven prevention tactics.